voltrondata/flight-ibis-demo/README.md

 ```

 ### 2. Setup Python
-Create a new Python 3.8+ virtual environment and install sidewinder-db with:
+Create a new Python 3.8+ virtual environment and install the Flight server/client demo with:
 ```shell
 cd k8s-flight-demo